cvz6/design-patterns-for-humans-zh-CN/readme.md

 > Strategy pattern allows you to switch the algorithm or strategy based upon the situation.

 Wikipedia says
-> In computer programming, the strategy pattern (also known as the policy pattern) is a behavioural software design pattern that enables an algorithm's behavior to be selected at runtime.
+> In computer programming, the strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables an algorithm's behavior to be selected at runtime.

 **Programmatic example**